ArshRai17/cool-anemone/content/about.md

 I identify and understand the user and business needs, enjoy working with designers and developers, and value the importance of communicating clearly and consistently using meaningful language.

 > Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
 Charles Mingus

+Other than developing technical information for Solace PubSub+ products and managing the documentation portal, I am learning Gatsby.